Sharing My Sleep Routine

 9-9:30 - We're usually lights out!
 Our kids our early risers and usually up by 6:00 am so getting to bed early is huge!
 Plus, I love learning more about the circadian clock and getting up early enough to get that red light in my eyes and catch a glimpse of those incredible sunsets.

 Now, all this said, I try to follow this during the week, but the weekends can be a little off track.
-We love having fires with friends, or chatting and drinking wine on the weekends so we can get a little off schedule.
+We love having fires with friends, or having dinner parties on the weekends so we can get a little off schedule.
 That said, I definitely notice the difference in my sleep quality when I follow my routine!

 That's a little peek into my nighttime routine and what works for me.
 I'd love to know what works for you.
 Do you have a nighttime routine?